apache/dolphinscheduler/docs/docs/en/architecture/configuration.md

 │   ├── status-all.sh                           script to check the status of all services when you deploy DolphinScheduler in `psuedo-cluster` mode or `cluster` mode
 │   └── stop-all.sh                             script to shut down all services when you deploy DolphinScheduler in `psuedo-cluster` mode or `cluster` mode
 │
-├── alert-server                                directory of DolphinScheduler alert-server commands, configrations scripts and libs
+├── alert-server                                directory of DolphinScheduler alert-server commands, configurations scripts and libs
 │   ├── bin
 │   │   └── start.sh                            script to start DolphinScheduler alert-server
 │   ├── conf